 Return to the first-date location.
 Bring a bottle of champagne to pop, too.

-Go see a band you both love.
+Go see a band that you both love.
 Slow dancing when appropriate is encouraged.

 Book a staycation.
 Spend a weekend at a nice hotel in town.